World Expo 88: Monorail

 A Von Roll MkII monorail was constructed for World Expo 88 to take visitors quickly around the Expo site.
 Costing A$12 million, it consisted of 2 stations at either end of the site, 2.3 km of track and 4 nine-carriage trains.
-The route included going through the Queensland Pavilion, across the Pacific Lagoon and beside the Brisbane River.
+The route travelled through the Queensland Pavilion, across the Pacific Lagoon and alongside the Brisbane River.
 The system was able to carry 44,000 passengers per day.
 Following Expo, one of the trains and some track joined the existing Sea World Monorail System at Sea World on the Gold Coast.
 The other three trains were bought back by Von Roll and are now running at the German theme park Europa-Park in Rust since 1995.